cedeber/concise-rust-book/src/ch01-02-block-scope.md

 ### Statements and Expressions in Function Bodies

-Rust is an expression-based languag. _Statements_ are instructions that perform some action and do not return a value.
+Rust is an expression-based language. _Statements_ are instructions that perform some action and do not return a value.
 For instance, the `let y = 6` statement does not return a value. _Expressions_ evaluate to a resulting value.
 Calling a function is an expression.
 Calling a macro is an expression.
 The block that we use to create new scopes, `{}`, is an expression.

 > Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.